AlexisEvo/d2r-loot-filter/README.md

 2. Create a directory in your D2 installation folder named "mods", copy the lootfilter directory into this folder.
 3. If done correctly, the directory layout should match
 ![img1](https://i.imgur.com/hZAvJI6.png)
-4. Edit game settings in your battle.net launcher and add "-mod lootfilter -txt" to your parameters
+4. Edit game settings in your battle.net launcher and add "-mod lootfilter -txt" to your parameters or "-mod lootfilterstrict -txt"
 ![img1](https://i.imgur.com/LG9Fpn2.png)
 5. Launch the game and enjoy a more pleasant D2R experience 🥰